Battle of Shewan: The battle

 Force Recon traveled up Highway 517 directly into Shewan.
 Two teams dismounted and patrolled the valley over about 10 km on foot before entering the village.
 Golf 2 circled around Saffarak Mountain and set up a blocking position from the North.
-Their platoon included a 81 mm mortar team to provide support for Force Recon and others who would serve as a quick reaction force (QRF).
+Their platoon included an 81 mm mortar team to provide support for Force Recon and others who would serve as a quick reaction force (QRF).
 Golf 2 began receiving reports from the Afghan National Police (ANP) that there was movement to their north and many policemen began firing nervously into the trees in front of them.

 Just before noon, Force Recon began taking heavy small arms and RPG fire on the outskirts of Shewan from a long fortified trench line and ditches on the south side the village.
 The temperature rose to 120 degrees during the fight, exhausting the Marines who had already covered many miles in their heavy protective gear, leading the corpsman to advise two soldiers they risked death if they rejoined the battle, which they did anyway.